kristianmandrup/infomatrix-blog/_posts/toolbelt.md

 A bidirectional naming strategy is used to connect a component class with its template url and vice versa.
 Angular can load the component class given a template url but also load the template given a component class.
 This is needed to support defining angular components as well as custom elements.""
 </cite>

+I especially like this one: _"A bidirectional naming strategy is used to connect a component class with its template url and vice versa."_

-The docs contain a lot of info on how to achieve maximum performance while retaining flexibility...
+The docs contain a lot of info on how to achieve maximum templating performance while maintaining flexibility.
+Here some quotes on data binding:

 <cite>
 Double curly braces should have the same semantic at every place.
 E.g.